 TMTP is applied to total technical provisions arising from all of Unum Limited's insurance business.
-The table below quantifies the impact of not applying the transitional measure on technical provisions on Unum Limited's financial position at the valuation date in £000's.
+The table below quantifies the impact of not applying the transitional measure on technical provisions on Unum Limited's financial position at the valuation date and previous valuation date in £000's.
 The Technical Provisions (both with and without TMTP) include the impact of Volatility Adjustment.
 The table below allows for foreseeable dividends at the valuation date.